timodonnell/sefara/docs/tutorial.rst

 .. note::
     Using Python as a configuration language for resource collections has pros and cons.
 Python enables concise descriptions of collections that have repetitive structure.
 However, full-fledged programs can be difficult to debug and maintain.

     The best practice is to keep collection files very simple.
-Loops and string manipulation are fine, but libraries, filesystems, or network services should be avoided.
+Loops and string manipulation are fine, but using libraries, filesystems, or network services should be avoided.

     If you find yourself writing a complex Python script to define a collection, consider instead writing a script that *creates* the collection.
 That script can be called once to write out a collection (in either Python or JSON format), to be used for subsequent analysis.